The Swap (2016 film): Plot

-High school sophomores Jack Malloy and Ellie O’Brien are going through hard times.
+High school sophomores Jack Malloy and Ellie O'Brien are going through hard times.
 Jack's mother has recently died, leaving him with his roughhousing older brothers and cold seemingly heartless dad, who puts pressure on his sons to be macho men, with all fighting and no crying.
-Ellie's own dad has walked out on her and her “helicopter” mom, and her best friend since kindergarten, Sassy, has started ignoring her in favor of the more feminine yet nastier new girl, Aspen.
+Ellie's own dad has walked out on her and her "helicopter" mom, and her best friend since kindergarten, Sassy, has started ignoring her in favor of the more feminine yet nastier new girl, Aspen.
 Jack and Ellie have big sports events coming up over the weekend.
 Jack is trying out for the varsity hockey team but has to deal with the bullying Porter, who has always lost the last spot on varsity to one of Jack's brothers.
-Ellie's rhythmic gymnastics team has to win big at the upcoming tournament, or budgets cuts at school will have it demoted from “team” to “club”.
+Ellie's rhythmic gymnastics team has to win big at the upcoming tournament, or budgets cuts at school will have it demoted from "team" to "club".

 On Friday, they both end up in the nurse's office, after Jack is hurt in a scuffle with Porter, and Ellie starts crying after hearing Aspen say mean things about her to Sassy behind her back.
 They start fighting, with Ellie saying boys have it better than girls by not having to deal with friend drama, but Jack says girls have it easier because they can be as emotional as they want.
 The tired nurse gets them to continue their fighting via text, and they text each other on how they wished they had each other's lives.
 Suddenly, magic lightning strikes and knocks them out, and when they get up, they realize that they have swapped bodies.
-Ellie remembers something her mom said about how “investing too much emotional energy into an object gives it power over you.”
-In this case, their respective cell phones, which they cherished because each had once belonged to their now absent parent, had the power to grant their texted wish.
+Ellie remembers something her mom said about how "investing too much emotional energy into an object gives it power over you."
+In this case, their respective cell phones, which they cherished because each had once belonged to their now absent parent, are magical totems that had the power to grant their texted wish.
 After failing to swap back, they decide to look for a book belonging to Ellie's mom to reverse the spell.
 However, they find out their time is limited since Ellie's dad will be canceling their family phone plan, starting on Sunday.

+Trying to keep the swap a secret from their parents and schoolmates, Ellie and Jack struggle to maintain their respective lives in each other's bodies.